fogleman/mol/README.md

     mol input.sdf
     mol examples/*

 There are no other command line options as of yet, though one can imagine several possibilities.
-Output resolution, camera position, animations, etc. Quality pull requests are welcome.
+Output resolution, output format (SVG), camera position, animations, etc. Quality pull requests are welcome.
+Also, I know very little about chemistry, so if something doesn't look right, let me know!

 ## Input Files